 → To learn more, see Bookkeeping Bootcamp on Skillshare.

-Tutoring is a service that you can offer locally and in-person, or online.
-There are plenty of students in need of tutors, so if you have some knowledge in a particular subject, you can put it to good use.
+Tutoring is a freelance service you can offer locally and in-person or online.
+Plenty of students need tutors, so if you have some knowledge in a particular subject, you can put it to good use.

 → To learn more, see Profitable Tutoring & Coaching Home Business Course on Skillshare.

 If you can speak multiple languages, you may be able to get paid for translation work.
-You may be able to find work through companies like Appen and Lionbridge, or you can find clients on your own.
-Some blogs and websites are in need of translators to make their existing content or articles available in other languages.
+You may be able to find freelance work through companies like Appen and Lionbridge, or you can find clients on your own.
+Some blogs and websites need translators to make their existing content or articles available in other languages.

 → To learn more, see How to Be a Successful Freelance Translator on Skillshare.